andrew54068/FreePaymaster/README.md

-# Sample Hardhat Project
+# Deploy FreePaymaster

-###### This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+###### This project demonstrates how to deploy a FreePaymaster meaning that the paymaster don't check the data as long as the input format is correct.

 ### Deploy Smart Contract on EVM and verify it with etherscan
 1. copy a file from `.env.example`, rename it to `.env` and fill in each value.